theNorstroem/spectools/doc/spectools_genMessageProtos.md

 ## spectools genMessageProtos

-Generate the messages from the type specs.
+Generate the message protos from the type specs.

 ### Synopsis

-A longer description that spans multiple lines and likely contains examples and usage of using your command.
-For example:

-Cobra is a CLI library for Go that empowers applications.
-This application is a tool to generate the needed files to quickly create a Cobra application.
+The generated proto messages will be generated to the configured path.

+*.spectools config example*

+	build:
+	  proto:
+		targetTypeDir: "./dist/protos/Messages" #Hint: add this to your proto include path
+		targetServiceDir: "./dist/protos/Services" #Hint: add this to your proto include path

 ```
 spectools genMessageProtos [flags]